-The Council of Ministers has discretion to reduce the amounts specified above to $\notin 2.5$ million for investors participating in a collective investment plan, provided the aggregate investment is at least $\notin 12.5$ million.
+The Council of Ministers has discretion to reduce the amounts specified above to \in 2.5 million for investors participating in a collective investment plan, provided the aggregate investment is at least \in 12.5 million.

-VI CONCLUSIONS AND OUTLOOK
+VI CONCLUSIONS & OUTLOOK

 The International Trusts Law of 1992 gave Cyprus a state-of-the-art international trusts regime, with excellent tax mitigation and asset protection features.
 It was very well received, as evidenced by the large number of trust service providers established in Cyprus, and Cyprus's continuing popularity with settlors from the former Soviet Union.
 Over the ensuing 20 years, as other jurisdictions modernised their trusts legislation, Cyprus lost some of its competitive edge, though the basic structure provided by the International Trusts Law remained sound.
 The 2012 amendments brought the Cyprus international trust regime back to the cutting edge internationally, giving Cyprus the most modern and favourable trust regime in Europe, and providing settlors and beneficiaries with the highest possible degree of protection, confidentiality, flexibility and assurance.
 This protection has been reinforced by the implementation of an effective, but unobtrusive, regulatory regime, which preserves confidentiality.
-The accelerated citizenship programme has proved effective in attracting investment into Cyprus and since the commencement of the Russian de-offshoring initiative there has been a further increase in interest in relocation to Cyprus on the part of wealthy Russians.
+The accelerated citizenship programme has proved effective in attracting investment into Cyprus and the new 'non-domiciled' regime, which exempts investment income from all forms of Cyprus tax, together with income tax exemptions for higher earners and capital gains tax exemptions, will be a further incentive.
 The proposed new law on foundations will make available an alternative structure for those who may prefer that option.